Digital Infrastructure as a Strategic Priority

 The Greatest Hurdle: Organisational Resistance

-Our Recommendations for Dealing with Resistance:
+Our Recommendations for Handling Resistance:

 This article is an independent analysis of the "Government Website Standardization Handbook" (© TYPO3 Association, 2025). webconsulting gmbH is a TYPO3 service provider but is not involved in the Government Site Builder project.
 All rights to the original document belong to the TYPO3 Association.